Welcome to this trip report of my 2nd flight with Swiss Airlines!

-Swiss Airlines has 145 seats on this Airbus A220-300 and for my flight, 45 seats were blocked for J class and the rest are for Economy Class.
-I am sure there are blocked seats for the J class passengers otherwise they will surely complained since the difference between the Economy and Business class ticket is quite a gap.
+Swiss Airlines configured 145 seats on this Airbus A220-300, with 45 seats reserved for J class passengers and the remaining seats for Economy Class.
+I am sure there are blocked seats for the J class passengers otherwise they will sure complained since the difference in the airfare between the Economy and Business class ticket is quite a gap.

 Welcome on board the Airbus A220!

 The design of the seat looks weird.
 What do you think?
-At least there should be a cup/drink holder.
+Disappointedly there isn’t a cup holder.

 This was my seat, 27A

 Legroom space was adequate for me.
-(6 foot 4)
+(I am 6 foot 4)

 I like the mini-screens on top of each row.
-A seat map was available throughout the flight, no other form of entertainment and yes, the wifi system is not installed on the A220 as far as I know.
+A seat map was available throughout the flight, no other form of entertainment and yes, the wifi system is not installed on the A220.

-Do note of the row in front of the emergency seat is not aligned to the window.
+Do note that the row in front of the emergency seat is not aligned to the window.